malikfassi/malikfassi.github.io/.vscode/notes.md

 - [ ] add commit number somewhere

+- [ ] change something based on the url (like the background)

-- add link to github
+- [ ] add link to github

-- add Click to email me around my picture
+- [ ] add Click to email me around my picture

-- every butterfly have now a name, and a lvl.
+- [ ] every butterfly have now a name, and a lvl.

-- when caught, show the butterfly flapping in a "caught" collection on top, and show its name and the lvl.
+- [ ] when caught, show the butterfly flapping in a "caught" collection on top, and show its name and the lvl.

-Word Effects: When a butterfly lands on a word, make the word gently glow or have small particles emanate from it.
+- [ ] Word Effects: When a butterfly lands on a word, make the word gently glow or have small particles emanate from it.

-4. Butterfly Interactions: Make butterflies slightly attract/repel each other when they get close.
+- [ ] Butterfly Interactions: Make butterflies slightly attract/repel each other when they get close.

-Day/Night Cycle: Gradually change the background color and butterfly behavior based on the user's local time.
+- [ ] Day/Night Cycle: Gradually change the background color and butterfly behavior based on the user's local time.

-Weather Effects: Add subtle rain or snow particles that butterflies try to avoid.
+- [ ] Weather Effects: Add subtle rain or snow particles that butterflies try to avoid.

-Butterfly Trail Effect: Add a subtle trail of small dots or sparkles behind each butterfly as it moves, fading out over time.
+- [ ] Butterfly Trail Effect: Add a subtle trail of small dots or sparkles behind each butterfly as it moves, fading out over time.

-6. Sound Effects: Add subtle wing flap sounds when butterflies change direction dramatically or get scared.
+- [ ] Sound Effects: Add subtle wing flap sounds when butterflies change direction dramatically or get scared.

-Mouse Trail: Add a gentle particle effect following the mouse that butterflies react to.
+- [ ] Mouse Trail: Add a gentle particle effect following the mouse that butterflies react to.